mls2000/scraper-demo/README.md

 Another consideration is that some servers can't handle a flood of requests.
 It can be useful for both you and the server administrators if you add a little wait time between requests.
 We'll use the `sleep` method from python's `time` library for this.

+Lastly, we will make another method that checks whether any more pages need to be fetched, and then calls our download method as needed.

 ## next